-Heather SteeleFounder, oral historian, archival researcher, and CEO
+Heather SteeleFounder, oral historian, archival researcher, chief volunteer

 Heather Steele is an American who speaks German and French, and who lived, worked, and studied in Berlin shortly after the Wall came down.
 She spent five years exploring the city’s World War II legacy before returning to the States for a University of Chicago MBA.
 She then joined the corporate world, ran a $200 million product line, and subsequently founded and ran a police foundation which won over $2.2 million in federal Department of Justice grants to provide training to justice professionals.